mgrith/mariagrith.com/content/home/about.md

 My work is concerned with developing statistical methods to study dynamic high-dimensional data settings and relies on nonparametric and semiparametric approaches, as well as graphical models.
 The applications of the research lie mostly in the field of finance, where I am particularly interested in asset pricing and systemic risk.

 I am on the job market and will be available for interviews during the ASSA meeting in Chicago between 6-8 January 2017.
-These are my [curriculum vitae](Curriculum Vitae - Grith.pdf) and [research statement](Research Statement - Grith.pdf).
+This is my [curriculum vitae](Curriculum Vitae - Grith.pdf).